-When people seek to begin a journey of fitness and general health, especially after a long period of time either sedentary or recovering from injury, what to do your first few weeks of training can be a difficult decision.
-Too often, you may start off not doing enough activity to see improvements or you may even do too much and be too sore to move the following day.
+When people seek to begin a journey of fitness and general health, especially after a long period of either sedentary or recovering from injury, what to do those first few weeks of training can be a difficult decision.

 The American Heart Association recommends beginners walk for 30 minutes five days a week.
-In fact, if you want a workout program that is truly for beginners, start off with a month of walking every day for 20-30 minutes, stretch, and drink more water throughout the day.
-And if you cannot walk, try using a stationary bike, elliptical, or recumbent bike.
+If you want a workout program that is truly for beginners, start off with a month of walking every day for 20-30 minutes, stretch and drink more water throughout the day.
+And if you cannot walk, try using a stationary bike, elliptical or recumbent bike.

 Here are some more in-depth tips to get started with your training program for beginners:

-Mix Methods of Activity – Walking is the number one method of moving and burning calories for most people.
+Mix methods of activity.
+Walking is the number one method of moving and burning calories for most people.
 If you are capable of walking, get a good pair of walking shoes and be consistent.
-Stretch during and after the walk as well to increase flexibility and mobility of your joints and muscles.
-Mix in other forms of activity like biking, rowing, paddleboarding, skating, elliptical gliding, and stair stepping to add some variety to your activity choices.
+Stretch during and after the walk as well to increase the flexibility and mobility of your joints and muscles.
+Mix in biking, rowing, paddleboarding, skating, elliptical gliding, and stair-stepping to add variety to your activity choices.

-Set a Goal – Once you have established WHY you want to start a walking or beginner training program, now set a goal or accomplishment to make by a certain time of the year.
-It is recommended to "start something today that your next year self will be glad you did."
+Set a goal.
+Once you have established why you want to start a walking or beginner training program, now set a goal or accomplishment to make by a certain time of the year.
+It is recommended to "start something today that your next-year self will be glad you did."
 Realistic timelines are helpful.
-Losing 30 lbs at the end of the month should be stretched into 3-4 months for instance.
+Losing 30 pounds at the end of the month should be stretched into 3-4 months, for instance.

-Push Yourself – Push yourself not necessarily on a pace that is unmanageable but by building a habit that will take your initial motivation and turn it into discipline.
+Push yourself.
+Push yourself not necessarily on a pace that is unmanageable but by building a habit that will take your initial motivation and turn it into discipline.
 Many military veterans find that a daily physical fitness routine takes them back to their days of serving when routine and discipline were part of the daily lexicon.
-Build healthy habits so you miss the days you cannot go outside and get some exercise.
+Build healthy habits so you miss the days you cannot go outside and exercise.

-As a writer of fitness programming, one unfortunate thing I have learned is that unfit people do not generally buy or read fitness books / articles.
-Also, offering generic fitness programs for beginners is challenging as the term "beginner” rather depends on what an individual is capable of doing as an initial workout program.
-Not everyone has gym access or can walk for that matter, so a program has to have many options for gym machines to have a calisthenics or dumbbell options.
-Every walking program needs to have options for other activities, cardio machine options, and even when to consider starting a running program.
-Here are some guidelines and some ideas to help you get started: Free 45 Day Plan – Not sure where to start?
-Try this.
-If it is too difficult, back it down and reduce repetition or distances of cardio events.
-If too easy, increase the daily challenges with many other options in the supplement programming section for core, stretching, and more cardio.
+Offering generic fitness programs for beginners is challenging, as the term "beginner" depends on what an individual is capable of doing as an initial workout program.
+Not everyone has gym access or can walk, so a program has to have many options.
+Every walking program needs to have options for other activities and even when to consider starting a running program.
+Here are some guidelines and some ideas to help you get started: